robbycuenot/unifi-tf-generator/README.md

 ### Other Directories and Files
 - `/.devcontainer`: Contains container configurations for codespaces.
 - `/.github/workflows`: GitHub Actions workflow for generating TF code / PRs.
+- `/docs`: Reference architecture documents and sample terraform files
 - `/json`: Folder for normalized json data.
 Raw responses are in `/json/raw`.
 Json files themselves are excluded from commits via `.gitignore`.
 - `/log.txt`: Logs generated at runtime.
 Excluded via `.gitignore`.
 - `/providers.tf`: Terraform provider setup.
 Substitute organization and workspace name as needed for Terraform Cloud
+- `/tests`: For now, contains a basic docker container to serve raw json responses at endpoints that mirror a network controller.
+TODO: Add sample json
 - `/README.md`: This README file.

 ## Contributing